SportBeep.com

 While results on Friday ensured England had already advanced to the knockout rounds, failure to beat Panama is likely to raise more questions about their right to be regarded as serious contenders for the title.

-Portugal meanwhile face a test of their credentials against Colombia in Miami in Group K. The Portuguese entered the tournament among the favourites, but stumbled in their opening game with a lacklustre 1-1 draw with the Democratic Republic of Congo.
-But Portugal sparked back to life in their next game, pummeling Uzbekistan 5-0 with two goals from 41-year-old captain Cristiano Ronaldo.
-A victory on Saturday could lead to a theoretically easier last 32 opponent, with the Group K winner facing a third-placed side in the round of 32.
+Portugal, meanwhile, face a test of their credentials against Colombia in Miami in Group K. The Portuguese entered the tournament among the favourites but stumbled in their opening game with a lacklustre 1-1 draw with the Democratic Republic of Congo.
+However, Portugal sparked back to life in their next game, pummeling Uzbekistan 5-0 with two goals from 41-year-old captain Cristiano Ronaldo.
+A victory on Saturday could lead to a theoretically easier last 32 opponent, with the Group K winner facing a third-placed side in the next round.
 The team finishing second will meet the runner-up in England, Ghana and Croatia’s Group L and potentially a round of 16 meeting against Spain.

 © 2024 AFP